| Aspect | Detail |

 What network does Google Fi use?

-Google Fi primarily uses T-Mobile's network.
-On certain Pixel phones, it can switch between T-Mobile and US Cellular.
+Primarily T-Mobile.
+On Pixel phones, Fi can switch between T-Mobile and US Cellular.
+On other phones, it is T-Mobile only.

 Is Google Fi good for international travel?

-Yes, this is Google Fi's one genuine strength.
-Data works in 200+ countries at no extra charge.
+Yes.
+This is Google Fi's only genuine advantage.
+Data works in 200+ countries without extra charges or SIM swaps.

 Is Google Fi better than Visible?